How to Calculate Child Support in New York

 A White Plains lawyer can help get the child support you are due

 To get accurate information about your former spouse’s finances, you can request a subpoena to demand information from employers and financial institutions, and you can bring in witnesses to testify to your former spouse’s finances and spending habits.
 In addition, you can present evidence of your own finances and expenses.
-This fact finding is best handled by a masterful White Plains, NY divorce attorney — one who knows what kind of information to obtain and where it is likely to be hiding.
+This fact-finding is best handled by a masterful White Plains attorney — one who knows what kind of information to obtain and where it is likely to be hiding.

-Martin J. Rosen is an accomplished divorce lawyer in White Plains, NY who has helped countless clients present successful cases for child support.
+Martin J. Rosen is an accomplished lawyer who has helped countless clients present successful cases for child support.

 How to modify child support orders